klin6/klin6.github.io/projects/RobotGame.md

 <img class="ui image" src="../images/arena.png">
 </div>

 My role throughout the whole project was to work on putting together and organizing all members files.
 Because everyone worked separately I had to debug files and change formatting.
 I personally worked on the display functions around the main battle file.
 I basically used file scanning with fopen and fclose as functions.
-At the finishing point of the project I realized that the game was a bit lacking so I included a one time only mini guessing game to the battle that would give a pet sidekick special attack.
+I also implemented the functions for the fighter and robot status' to display repeatedly after each action so the user can see the points changes each time.
+At the finishing point of the project I realized that the game was a bit lacking so I included a one time only mini guessing game to the battle that would give a pet sidekick special attack towards the robot if the user wins.

 GitHub Repository: <a href="https://github.com/klin6/EE205proj"><i class="large github icon "></i>Robot Game</a>